 Almost everyone has a social situation or two that makes them anxious.
-This could be speaking to a large group of people; mingling with others at a party, or even just walking into a room filled with strangers.
+This could be speaking to a large group of people, mingling with others at a party, or even just walking into a room filled with strangers.
 Despite the discomfort, if said social situations are important to them, people eventually come up with ways to endure it and even overcome the fear.
+Irvine Christian Counseling can help individuals develop strategies to manage social anxiety effectively.

 However, if this social fear is so severe that it interrupts the normal flow of life, then a closer look at this social phobia should be sought out.
 If not, that person will be missing out on much.